-The vast amount of robotic cleaners also use a series of scrubbers, which help clean the bottom and lowest sides of the walls of your pool.
+The vast amount of home and pool robotic cleaners also use a series of scrubbers, which help clean the bottom and lowest sides of the walls of your pool.
 The debris is then stored in the unit’s internal bag after the cleaning process.
-Apparently, these cleaners are commonly the most expensive in the market.
+Apparently, this type of pool vacuum cleaner is commonly the most expensive in the market.

 Brands You Can Trust

 With so many product brands and vac models currently available, we figured we would give you a hand and create a shortlist of some of the most reliable and trustworthy companies that provide both quality products and services.
 We’ve selected these companies since they have been in the business for a long time and their products come with reasonable warranties.